 REPRESENTATIVE RESULTS:

-This protocol for urinary proteomic analysis includes the following steps: FASP digestion, a double StageTip purification (SCX and C18), estimation of protein amount via external standard calibration, and LC-MS/MS analysis in DIA mode.
+This protocol for urinary proteomic analysis includes the following steps: FASP digestion, estimation of protein amount via external standard calibration, double StageTip purification (SCX and C18), and LC-MS/MS analysis in DIA mode.

 After protein digestion, preliminary injections are performed after StageTip SCX purification of the resulting peptides.
 LC-MS/MS raw files are processed to obtain the number of identified peptides, the number of identified proteins and the area of detected peptides.
 The total area obtained by summing up all identified peptides is used to estimate protein content via interpolation to an external standard: a HeLa protein digest injected at five different amounts (2, 5, 15, 50, 150 ng, respectively).
 The protein amount for the six samples analyzed in this study varied from sample to sample, showing in average a value of 78 ng/µL.